debops/debops/docs/news/upgrades.rst

   management of the UNIX group for a given configuration entry.
 See the role documentation for more details.

+- The ``users__default_system`` variable has been removed from the :ref:`debops.users` role.
+The UNIX groups and accounts created by the role on hosts with the LDAP support will be normal accounts, not "system" accounts, and will use UID/GID >= 1000.
+This can be controlled per-user/per-group using the ``item.system`` parameter.

 Inventory variable changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~